 What makes a good life?
 Many people around the world would say fame or money or “success.”
 But it turns out, a good life consists of much more than that.

-The Secret To Happiness And Longevity
+The Secret to Happiness and Longevity

 We all want to extend our happiness and longevity — so what keeps us happy and healthy as we go through life?

 If you think it’s fame and money, you’re not alone – but, according to psychiatrist Robert Waldinger, you’re mistaken.
 Happiness doesn’t just come from “leaning in” at work or pushing harder for achievements.
-It doesn’t come from hearing our names spoken about in an envious way or from seeing our face plastered on billboards.
+It doesn’t come from hearing our names spoken about in an envious way or from seeing our faces plastered on billboards.

 As Dr. Waldinger says in the video, “We’re giving the impression that these are the things we have to go after if we want a good life.”
 But that’s actually not true.

 And he would know.
-As the director of 75-year-old study on adult development, Waldinger has unprecedented access to data on true happiness and satisfaction.
+As the director of a 75-year-old study on adult development, Waldinger has unprecedented access to data on true happiness and satisfaction.
 It’s known as the Harvard Study.
 And it’s the longest study of adult life that has ever been done.

 They’ve studied people who grew up in tenements, others who went to the best schools, and some who developed schizophrenia.
-They’ve watched as some climbed to the top of the social ladder from the bottom while others who made that journey in reverse.
+They’ve watched as some climbed to the top of the social ladder from the bottom while others made that journey in reverse.

 And they’ve been able to study and develop what the real picture of life looks like.
 It turns out that feeling connected to the people around you is the most important secret.

-3 Lessons For Relationships That Improve Your Life
+3 Lessons for Relationships That Improve Your Life

 If you want to invest in your best life, here are 3 tips you should consider.